-Reminders: The minimum prescribed time in bed is five hours.
+[Reminders: The minimum prescribed time in bed is five hours.
 The new planned time in bed should match the average total sleep time from the sleep diary.
-If bedtime seems too late, you can move the entire schedule earlier.
-You may already be awake during this time, so you are not really taking any sleep away.
+If bedtime seems too late to the patient, you can move the entire schedule earlier.
+Remind them that they may already be awake during this time anyhow, so you are not really taking any sleep from them.]